ibm-cloud-docs/vmwaresolutions/services/managinghtkc.md

 These rules allow you to enable internet access for the HyTrust virtual machines (VMs).
 If internet access is not enabled, the license that is applied to your HTKC installation will expire after a year.

 For private-only vCenter Server environments, the VMware® NSX Edge Services Gateway (ESG) **mgmt-nsx-edge** is not added.
-Therefore the firewall and SNAT rules are not defined.
+Therefore, the firewall and SNAT rules are not defined.
 As a result, internet connectivity cannot be enabled for private-only instances and HyTrust licenses expire annually.
-{:note}
+{: note}

 ### Procedure to find the firewall and SNAT rules defined
 {: #managinghtkc-proc-find-firewall}